The best (and worst) rugby movies and documentaries

 - Anger Within: Another Jonah Lomu documentary, however, this was filmed while the great man was still with us.

-- Mercenary: This is a French film which “guides the audience, through the eyes of a rising rugby talent from the Pacific Islands, on the darker habits of being a “work for hire” player in the sport of rugby.”
+- Mercenary: This is a French film which “guides the audience, through the eyes of rising rugby talent from the Pacific Islands, on the darker habits of being a “work for hire” player in the sport of rugby.”
 See the trailer for Mercenary here.

 - Forever Strong: This film is based on a rugby player in a juvenile detention centre in the US, where he plays against his father’s team in the National Championships.